inwk6312winter2019/openbookfinal-93akshaykumar/README.md

 The API-DOCS can be found at https://developer.cisco.com/site/apic-em/docs/api.gsp

 ### Objectives
+[Create a newfile called task03.py and import create-ticket.py to achive this]

-Modify get-network-hosts.py to display all the hosts with their names IP Addresses and MAC Addresses.
+1. Modify get-network-host.py to display return a dict that contains the hosts with their Names and IP Addresses tuple as keys and MAC Addresses as values.
 [This should be done on the same file]

-Write a new function called getnetworkdevicecount that gets the count of network devices.
+2. Write a new function called getnetworkdevicecount that gets the count of network devices.
 (The API can be found under Inventory -> network-device -> count)
-[Create a newfile called task03.py and import create-ticket.py to achive this]

 Use the controller at: https://sandboxapic.cisco.com/